 Perhaps you’re already acquainted with lovely Lindera.
 If so, remember to pass on the good word.
 Mid to late fall is a great time to add shrubs to the landscape (see related post here).
 This native plant is an important part of our natural, North American habitat, and a significant source of food for insects (bees and butterfly larvae) and birds.
 But it seems to me that the spring blossoms, red fruit and glorious, golden, autumn color of Lindera benzoin provide all the promotional material any plant could ever need…

-North American Native Spice Bush (Lindera benzoin) – Shown here at Ferncliff with Pennisetum alopecuroides ‘Hameln’ (and in the background Cornus kousa, Ilex verticillata and Juniperus chubebsus ‘Sargentii’, seed pod remnants of Rudbeckia.
+North American Native Spice Bush (Lindera benzoin) – Shown here in my garden with Pennisetum alopecuroides ‘Hameln’ (and in the background Cornus kousa, Ilex verticillata and Juniperus chubebsus ‘Sargentii’, seed pod remnants of Rudbeckia.
 And to the left Fothergilla major ‘Mt Airy’ and various Sedum)

-Do you enjoy visiting The Gardener’s Eden?
-You can help support this site by shopping through our affiliate links (see some below).
-A small percentage of any sale originating from The Gardener’s Eden affiliate-links will go toward web hosting and maintenance costs.
-Thank you for your support!
+Do you enjoy The Gardener’s Eden?
+You can help support this site by shopping through affiliate links.
+A small percentage of each sale will be paid to this site, helping to cover web hosting and maintenance costs.
+Thank you so much for your support!